 “How Do Judicial Elections Affect Low-Salience Decisions?” with Brandice Canes-Wrone and Thomas Clark (Revise & Resubmit, Journal on Empirical Legal Studies 15:4 (Dec.
 2018) (special issue devoted to eight articles presented at 2017 Conference on Empirical Legal Studies)

-"Predicting Deference in Appellate Court Cases"
+"Predicting Deference in Appellate Court Cases" (working draft)

 I use the case of the NLRB to set forth theoretical explanations of when the appellate courts will defer to an agency.
 Using a database of over 1,300 appellate court cases, I then evaluate my hypotheses statistically to assess the extent to which political, economic, sociological and legal characteristics of decisions impact the court’s decision whether or not to defer to the agency or whether to issue a counter-ideological ruling.
 I find that partisanship impacts outcomes but that there are other legal and sociological factors that also impact decision-making.
 In particular, I find that female judges are more likely to issue counter-ideological rulings even when controlling for other ideological, economic and sociological variables and that in some circuits, having a female colleague may actually decrease the propensity to vote in a counter-ideological fashion.
 The results contribute to important debates in bureaucratic politics about the amount of deference that the appellate courts should give to agency decisions.